Biotech SEO Strategies for Top Rankings [+ examples]

 These are for users who want to buy something now.
 I’d recommend these for your product or service pages specifically.

-For example, a search for “research lab management software” is highly transactional in intent, and is representative of a searcher looking to buy software.
+For example, a search for “research lab management software” is highly transactional in intent and is representative of a searcher looking to buy software.
 As shown in the example below, this is an opportunity to target a service page (or in this example, the homepage) of your site to the search.

 On the other hand, another intent might be centered around seeking information.